 These are evergreen.

-These tips and insights aren’t “new” or “innovative”, but they’re essential to a successful online donation strategy for churches.
+These tips and insights aren’t “new” or “innovative”, but they’re essential to a successful online donation strategy for church fundraising.
 They will help you activate your current members, reach new donors, and ultimately move forward towards your mission.

 If your church doesn’t have an effective online giving platform, you’re likely foregoing a resource that you could use for much-needed efforts in your community.